 A Match Made in Heaven: How Foam Can Complement Other Materials in Your Design

 Most designers are fully aware of the important role that material plays in their design, but many overlook the need for — or the potential of — using multiple materials when a design is particularly complex.
-Bringing in another material to complement a design’s primary ingredient is an easy way to drastically improve the fit and finish of the final product.
+Bringing in another material can complement a design’s primary ingredient.
+Designing products with injection molded foam offers an easy way to drastically improve the fit and finish of the final product.

 PopFoam is a versatile medium on its own, but it also plays well with others.

-When used in conjunction with other materials, PopFoam’s unique properties can multiply a designer’s options.
+When used in conjunction with other product design materials, PopFoam’s unique properties can multiply a designer’s options.

 Properties of PopFoam